It’s time to put an end to the idea that eating a vegetarian, vegan, or plant-based diet and being a strong, fit athlete are mutually exclusive.

 Having heard that many endurance athletes thrive on diets with lower amounts of protein than is traditionally recommended, I took a chance on it, and I’ve never felt better than I do now.
 I’ll never go back to those crazy 1-gram-of-protein-per-pound-of-body-weight rules again.

-If your vegetarian diet is pizza and potato chips, then you won’t get enough protein.
+If your diet is pizza and potato chips, then you won’t get enough protein.
 But if you eat a wide variety of foods and make smart choices to include some protein at every meal and ensure that you’re getting a balanced amino acid profile, chances are you’ll feel better than ever.
-(See the vegetarian protein page for some numbers and amino acid information.)

-This list represents some common foods that will help you meet the needs of the vegetarian diet for endurance athletes.
-Certainly there are many more foods one could include; the idea here is to list those that can be found in common grocery stores and whose tastes aren’t too foreign.
+This list represents some common foods that will help meet the needs of most endurance athletes.
+Certainly, there are many more foods one could include; the idea here is to list those that can be found in common grocery stores and whose tastes aren’t too foreign.

 - All kinds of vegetables, cooked and raw